-By employing a comprehensive and systematic approach, we will utilize datadriven methods to identify and implement effective countermeasures aimed at reducing crashes in the RPC region.
+By employing a comprehensive and systematic approach, we will implement data-driven and proven safety measures to reduce crash risks for all road users in the RPC region.

 Mission

 Encourage and maintain cooperation among private and public stakeholders in implementing the 4 E's strategies-education, enforcement, engineering, and emergency response-to cultivate a safety culture where even one death on RPC region roadways is unacceptable.